 Information about Amsterdam and surroundings

-As the participants of our blogger journey experienced Amsterdam, you can read here:
+How the participants of our blogger trip experienced Amsterdam in the Netherlands you can read here:

 - Claudia from Claudi around the world was with us in Amsterdam and Leiden.
-She's got along Rembrandt and his story deals.
-Under this link you can learn more about the painter.
+She also researched Rembrandt and his story .
+Under this link, you can learn more about the painter.

-- Katharina von Niederlandeeblog has the Late Rembrandt special exhibition at the Rijksmuseum besucht.
+- Katharina von Niederlandeeblog visited Late Rembrandt special exhibition at the Rijksmuseum .

-If you have more time for Amsterdam and Holland, a trip is worthwhile:
+If you have more time for Amsterdam and Holland, a side trip is worthwhile to:

-Source: Research on site for Rijksmuseum Amsterdam Admission.
+Quelle Rijksmuseum Amsterdam Entry without waiting: research on site for Rijksmuseum Amsterdam entry.
 We thank the Rijksmuseum and Rembrandt Cruises for the invitation.
-A thank you as well Simone from To Holland for the travel organization.
+A thank you also to Simone from To Holland for the travel organization.
 Information is available in the Rijksmuseum Amsterdam Wiki.